kmandalas/webclient-showcase/README.md

 # webclient-showcase
 This demo project aims to be an introduction to developing Reactive Microservices based on the Spring framework.
-Checkout our related article on Dzone here: https://dzone.com/articles/spring-reactive-microservices-a-showcase
+For a complete guidem check our related article on Dzone here: https://dzone.com/articles/spring-reactive-microservices-a-showcase

 We are going to implement a simplified One Time Password (OTP) service, offering the following capabilities: